Music belongs to people, not platforms.

 Be honest about what we are and what we aren't.

-We're a marketplace and a lending library.
+We're a community-funded music library.
+Members buy music directly from artists, and every purchase joins a shared collection the whole community can borrow from.
 We're not a streaming service that replaces Spotify.
 We're not trying to have every song ever recorded.
 We're a place for people who believe music is worth owning, sharing, and supporting.

 Keep your data private.